 The question “Have you eaten” in Korean is 밥 먹었어요? (bap meogeosseoyo?).
 However, most of the time, it’s used as a common way to say hello in Korean.
 Use it as a greeting with people you know well already.

 Congratulations!
 You now know how to say “hello” in Korean.
 We hope you learned a bit more about Korean culture, too!

-Since there are few ways to say it, take some time and practice to get them right.
-If you are unsure of which one to use, then just stick to ‘안녕하세요?’ as your go-to phrase since you can use it in all situations.
-Happy studying!
+Since there are few ways to say it, it may take some time and practice to get them right.
+If you are unsure of which one to use, then just stick to 안녕하세요 (annyeonghaseyo) as your go-to phrase since you can use it in all situations.